Now Is the Perfect Time to Watch Apple TV+'s Ted Lasso - E! Online

 "Smells like potential."

 These wise words by Jason Sudeikis' titular character in Ted Lasso ring true as the Apple TV+ comedy faces two potential wins at the upcoming 2021 Golden Globes.
-And we couldn't be more excited for the show's nominations for Best Actor in a Television Series—Comedy and Best Television Series—Musical or Comedy as the Sudeikis-led series was a highlight of our 2020.
+And we couldn't be more excited for the show and Sudeikis, who just took home the Golden Globe award for Best Actor in a Television Series—Comedy.

 Released in August of last year, Ted Lasso follows an American football coach (Sudeikis) as he tries to coach a fledgling English Premier League team.
 SPOILER: Coach Lasso has no experience coaching soccer (or how the rest of the world calls it, football).